Why Cotton Swabs Aren't the Best Way to Clean Your Ears

 A recent study looked at emergency room and doctor’s office visits to treat ear injuries related to cotton swabs among children between 1990 and 2010.
 During that time, there were more than 263,000 of these injuries – about 12,540 every year.

 Younger children were injured more often – 67 percent of all patients were younger than age 8.
 About 40 percent were age 3 or younger.
-Most of the injuries occurred while using a cotton swab to clean inside one’s own ears.
-Injury types included bleeding, ear pain, hearing loss and dizziness.
+Most of the injuries occurred while people were using a cotton swab to clean inside their own ears.
+Injuries included bleeding, ear pain, hearing loss and dizziness.

 Using a cotton swab to clean inside the ear can lead to impacted earwax, which can cause: